 CORPORATE GOVERNANCE

-As an AIM-listed Company, SpaceandPeople intends to adopt as far as possible the principles of the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
-The QCA Code identifies ten principles to be followed in order for companies to deliver growth in long term shareholder value, encompassing and efficient, effective and dynamic management framework accompanied by good communication to promote confidence and trust.
+As an AIM-listed Company, SpaceandPeople applies the principles of the 2023 Quoted Companies Alliance Corporate Governance Code (the “QCA Code”).
+The QCA Code identifies ten principles to be followed in order for companies to deliver growth in long-term shareholder value, encompassing an efficient, effective and dynamic management framework accompanied by good communication to promote confidence and trust.

 The sections below set out the ways in which the Group applies the ten principles of the QCA Code in support of the Group’s medium to long-term success.

-The principal objective of the Group is to market and sell promotional and retail space on behalf of our clients throughout the territories in which we operate.
+The principal objective of the Group is to market and sell promotional and retail space on behalf of our clients throughout the countries in which we operate.

-The Group has a diverse portfolio of shopping centre, railway station and retail park clients.
-The Group continuously looks for new clients and potential revenue streams to help grow and diversify the business and deliver sustainable growth in value for shareholders.
+The Group has a diverse portfolio of shopping centre, railway station and retail park clients and continuously looks for new clients and potential revenue streams to help grow and diversify the business and deliver sustainable growth in value for shareholders.

 The Group diversifies its risk by having a number of clients in different territories, none of which on their own would put the viability of the business at risk should they terminate the relationship.